-During the year ended December 31, 2022 we did not conduct public or private offerings of securities.
+During the year ended December 31, 2023 we conducted a private sale of a total of 2,030,458 shares of our common stock for gross proceeds of \$4,000,000, and did not conduct any public offerings.
 We expect that our current cash position will be sufficient to fund our operations over the next 12 months subject to the many uncertainties and risks that may rise such as those described herein, significant additional capital may be needed in the future to continue our planned operations.
 To the extent we have raised and continue to raise additional capital by issuing equity securities, our stockholders may experience substantial dilution.
-We may sell common stock, convertible securities or other equity securities in one or more transactions at prices and in a manner we determine from time to time.
+We may sell common stock, convertible securities or other equity securities in one or more transactions at prices and in a manner, we determine from time to time.
 If we sell common stock, convertible securities or other equity securities in more than one transaction, investors may be materially diluted by subsequent sales.
 These sales may also result in material dilution to our existing stockholders, and new investors could gain rights superior to our existing stockholders.